 WINNER Best First Book of Non-fiction, New Zealand Society of Authors Award

-WINNER New Zealand Post Book Award Best First Book – Non-fiction
+FINALIST New Zealand Post Book Award for Non-fiction

-> On a sunny afternoon in November 2010, a massive explosion rocked the underground Pike River coal mine, deep in a mountain range in New Zealand’s South Island.
+On a sunny afternoon in November 2010, a massive explosion rocked the underground Pike River coal mine, deep in a mountain range in New Zealand’s South Island.
 A hundred and one minutes later two ashen men stumbled from the mine’s entrance.
 Twenty-nine men remained trapped inside.
 Samples revealed extremely high levels of carbon monoxide in the mine and the presence of fire, conditions deemed unsurvivable.
 For five agonising days the men’s families and friends waited and prayed until, after a second violent blast, all hope was extinguished.